 Calleja is a regular at summer festivals, including the Edinburgh Festival and the Aix-en-Provence Opera Festival.
 His open-air performances draw thousands.
 Joseph Calleja performed at the Nobel Prize Awards Ceremony in Stockholm, participated in a private concert the President of Malta organized in honor of Queen Elisabeth II and the Duke of Edinburgh, toured Germany with the soprano Anna Netrebko.
 Since 2012, the opera singer has been Malta’s official cultural ambassador; since 2015, he has been a member of the board of the European Academy of Music Theater.

-At his opera evening, the renowned musician will perform with the Orchestra of the Kolobov “New Opera” Theatre of Moscow conducted by the famous Constantin Orbelian, artistic director of the Armenian National Academic Theater of Opera and Ballet named after Alexander Spendiaryan, three-time Grammy nominee, Honored Artist of the Russian Federation.
+The musicians will be conducted by the famous Constantin Orbelian, artistic director of the Armenian National Academic Theater of Opera and Ballet named after Alexander Spendiaryan, three-time Grammy nominee, Honored Artist of the Russian Federation.
 Together, the artists will perform popular opera pieces by European composers.